Vitamin B12

 Vitamin B12 and Narcolepsy

 Narcolepsy is a chronic neurological disorder that affects the brain's ability to regulate sleep-wake cycles.
-People with narcolepsy often experience excessive daytime sleepiness, sudden loss of muscle tone (cataplexy), sleep paralysis, and hallucinations.
+People with narcolepsy often experience excessive daytime sleepiness, sudden loss of muscle tone (cataplexy), sleep paralysis, and vivid hallucinations while falling asleep or waking up.

 Vitamin B12, also known as cobalamin, is an essential nutrient that plays a crucial role in the production of red blood cells and the maintenance of the nervous system.
 Some studies have suggested a potential link between vitamin B12 deficiency and narcolepsy.